 Oak woodlands are wild turkeys' preferred habitat.
 The birds are ground nesters, but they can fly up into trees to avoid predators.
 They eat seeds, bugs, berries, acorns in the fall and clover in the spring.

 Wild tom turkeys are polygamous.
-They start assembling a harem of 14 to 20 hens from middle to late February.
-Breeding takes place in March, eggs are laid in April and the poults (baby birds) are hatched in May.
+They start assembling a harem of 14 to 20 hens from mid-to-late February.
+Breeding takes place in March, eggs are laid in April, and the poults (baby birds) are hatched in May.

-The hike is free of charge.
+The hike is free.
 Meet at the Environmental Education Center, which is located at the north end of Tilden's Central Park Drive.
 For information, call 510-544-2233.

-WALK THE FOOTHILLS: Diablo Foothills Regional Park will be the destination for the Wednesday Walkers in a hike from 9:30 a.m. to noon Wednesday, led by naturalist Chris Garcia.
-It's a moderate to strenuous six-mile hike.
-Everyone is welcome; Wednesday Walkers has no formal membership rolls.
+Diablo Foothills Regional Park will be the destination for the Wednesday Walkers in a hike from 9:30 a.m. to noon Nov.
+21, led by naturalist Chris Garcia.
+It's a moderate-to-strenuous six-mile hike.
+Everyone is welcome..

 The hike is free.
 Meet at the staging area near the end of Livorna Road east of Interstate 680 in Alamo.
 For information, call 888-327-2757, ext.
 3282.

-HIKERS 55-PLUS: The Over-the-Hills Gang, an informal group of hikers 55 and older who enjoy exercise and natural history, will explore Sibley Volcanic Regional Preserve in a hike from 10 a.m. to 12:30 p.m.
-Tuesday.
-The leader is Dave Zuckermann, the supervising naturalist at Tilden Nature Area.
+The Over-the-Hills Gang, an informal group of hikers 55 and older who enjoy exercise and natural history, will explore Sibley Volcanic Regional Preserve in a hike from 10 a.m. to 12:30 p.m.
+Tuesday, Nov.
+20. The leader is Dave Zuckermann, supervising naturalist at Tilden Nature Area.

-The hike is free of charge.
+The hike is free.
 Meet at Sibley's entrance, which is on Skyline Boulevard a short distance south of the intersection with Grizzly Peak Boulevard in the Oakland hills.
 For information, call 510-544-2233.

-butterflies: Ardenwood Historic Farm in Fremont continues celebrating its monarch butterfly winter guests with programs from 1 to 2:30 p.m.
-Nov.
-23 through Nov.
-25, all led by naturalists Chris Garcia and Jenna Scimeca.
+Ardenwood Historic Farm in Fremont continues celebrating its monarch butterfly overwintering guests with programs from 1 to 2:30 p.m.
+Friday, Saturday and Sunday, Nov.
+23-25, led by naturalists Chris Garcia and Jenna Scimeca.